 The network of ICOS Ecosystem stations is an instrumentation setup, usually on a tower, that measures the fluxes of greenhouse gases, as well as living and non-living components and drivers responsible for the exchange of greenhouse gases, water and energy between ecosystems and the atmosphere.
-Ecosystems typically consist of different types of forests, wetlands, croplands, grasslands, agricultural areas, heatlands, lakes or cities.
+Ecosystems typically consist of different types of forests, wetlands, croplands, grasslands, agricultural areas, peatlands, lakes or cities.
 The location of a station represents the local surface where soil, vegetation and environmental conditions differ.
 It is important to observe greenhouse gases in a variety of ecosystems in order to know how they react in a changing climate.

 At each of the current more than 100 Ecosystem stations, a number of scientists, researchers, technicians and other staff members from the national partner institutions of ICOS work in variable and often challenging conditions.
 Each station is managed by a Principal Investigator.
 Ecosystem stations' Principal Investigators form together the Ecosystem Monitoring Station Assembly (MSA) to discuss, develop and improve the scientific and technical bases of the observations performed at the Ecosystem stations.